michabaur/antlr-javascript-runtime/README.md

 JavaScript runtime libraries for ANTLR 4

-This runtime is small modification of the original ANTLR 4 JavaScript  runtime that avoids patching the prototype of ``String``.
+This runtime is a small modification of the original ANTLR 4 JavaScript runtime that avoids patching ``String.prototype.hashCode``.

 This runtime has been tested in Node.js, Safari, Firefox, Chrome and IE.